New Lifehouse Academy understands that you want to find help for your troubled teen girl who is caught up in risky activities.

 Risky Choices and Behaviors in Teen Girls

 It has become very common to see young people experimenting, for the first time, with marijuana from age 12 to 14.
 Tobacco use may begin as early as age 11 and is very common in most high schools.
-While many may be able to experiment with the drug of their choice and stop as they choose, others may develop a dependency or move on to become habitual users of more serious drugs, resulting in serious health problems.
+While many may be able to experiment with the non-medical medications of their choice and stop as they choose, others may develop a dependency or move on to become habitual users of more serious issues, resulting in serious health problems.

-Most teens using drugs may feel indestructible or in denial of any consequences that may come from using.
+Most teens involved in non-medical use may feel indestructible or in denial of any consequences that may come from using.
 They may have an attitude that they can quit at any time, and it is their life.
-They are, typically, oblivious to the negative health effects of tobacco, alcohol, or marijuana and may defend their use as “normal teenage behaviors.”
-As a parent, you look for signs of alcohol or drug use and maybe in the dark for some time.
+They are, typically, oblivious to the negative health effects of life-controlling issues and may defend their use as “normal teenage behaviors.”
 Parents are sometimes the last ones to know what their girl is into even though they may try very hard to stay in touch with their child and their school.

 Kids are very good at masking their issues and fooling their parents.
-Those at risk for developing serious alcohol and drug problems include those:
+Those at risk for developing serious life-controlling problems include those: